tjanczuk/tomasz.janczuk.org/_posts/2017-04-01-serverless-fax-from-21st-century.md

 <img src="/assets/post_images/2017-04-03/1.png" class="tj-img-diagram-100" alt="Back to the XXI century">

-You can then use this URL as the *MediaUrl* parameter in a call to Twillio, e.g.:
+You can then use this URL as the *MediaUrl* parameter in a call to Twilio, e.g.:

 ```bash
 curl 'https://fax.twilio.com/v1/Faxes' \